Red Guards (Russia): Creation

 On March 26, 1917, the Bureau of the Central Committee of the RSDRP(b) published a resolution "About the Provisional Government" since then the term, Red Guards, received the widest usage.
 The biggest centralized Red Guards formations were created in Petrograd and Moscow.
 Soon thereafter a series of attempts took place to legalize those formations.
 On April 14, 1917, the Moscow Committee of the Russian Social Democratic Labour Party (Bolsheviks) (RSDLP(b)) adopted a resolution for the creation of its Red Guard.
-On April 17 in Petrograd, the council of workers' squad's representatives created a commission for the formation of workers' guards and on April 29 in the Pravda newspaper has appeared a draft of its statute.
-The Vyborg raion (district) council of Petrograd on April 28 declared to transform the squads of workers' and factory militia into the Red Guard squads.
+On April 17 in Petrograd, the council of workers' squad's representatives created a commission for the formation of workers' guards and on April 29 a draft of its statue appeared in the Pravda newspaper.The Vyborg raion (district) council of Petrograd on April 28 declared to transform the squads of workers' and factory militia into the Red Guard squads.
 On May 17 the Samara council of workers' representatives (deputies) established a commission in the creation of Red Guard squads.
 A big role in the creation of the Red Guard squads played the Factory committees.
 Before April 1917, seventeen Russian cities created Red Guard squads, which by June increased in numbers to 24.

 Red Guards were the base for the forming of the Red Army.
 Therefore, the term is often used as just another English name for the Red Army in reference to the times of the Russian Revolution and Russian Civil War.

 In Petrograd, the head of the Red Guards (30,000 personnel) was Konstantin Yurenev.
 At the time of the October Revolution, the Russian Red Guards had 200,000 personnel.
 After the revolution, the Red Guards performed some of the functions of the regular army, between the time the new Soviet government began demobilizing the old Russian military and the time the Red Army was created in January 1918.